 They’re a texture lover’s dream with soft centers and a crunchy cinnamon brown sugar on top!
-They’re less dense than my jumbo blueberry muffins and more depth of flavor from the brown sugar and butter.
+They’re less dense than my jumbo blueberry muffins with more depth of flavor from the brown sugar and butter.

 Overview: How to Make Blueberry Muffins with Streusel Topping

 There are no secret ingredients, no tricks, or no complicated steps in this blueberry muffin recipe.
 You only need a few bowls and a mixer, which is perfect for hungry tummies in the morning.